marceloandrioni/conda_env/README.md

 but remembering to edit the `name` and `prefix` variables at the first and last lines to the desired values.

 **_NOTE:_** even using `mamba` a `env` with so many packages can take several (~30) minutes to solve all the dependencies, best to go grab a ☕.
+**_NOTE:_** the packages listed after `EXTRA-EXTRA-EXTRA` are some useful non-python programs that can be installed with conda/mamba, but they are not mandatory.

 After creation, the new env must be activated, e.g.: